 This likely looks very similar to your heatmap of clicks, but has a few additional use cases:

 - Understanding user mouse movement patterns.
 For example, do users tend to drag their cursor from one part of the page to another?

 - Understanding what parts of the page users perused or searched.
 Many users will drag their mouse along blocks of text they read, hovering over particular lines, words, or paragraphs.
 Attention maps can show you which blocks of text, if any, caught users’ attention most.

 Watching replays of users visiting the page

-Click Watch session replays to see session replays that match your Heatmap filters.
+Click Watch session replays (next to your heatmap chart results) to see session replays that match your heatmap filters.

 Sharing & saving heatmaps

-Saving and sharing in Heap: Like any chart type, you can save a heatmap to refer back to it later.
+Saving and sharing in Heap: Like any chart type, you can save a heatmap to refer to it later.
 Click the Unsaved changes menu to save your heatmap for the first time.
-Once the heatmap is saved, you will be able to share it with teammates from the Chart actions menu.
+Once the heatmap is saved, you’ll be able to share it with teammates from the chart actions menu.